 Your community can’t grow if nobody knows about it.
-Luckily, when you inspire your community members, you can transform them being customers into brand advocates.
-Advocates love your brand and become a valuable marketing channel, acting as a community megaphone to help bring others into your brand experience.
+Luckily, when you inspire and nurture your community members, you can transform them from being customers into brand advocates.
+Advocates love your brand and become a valuable marketing channel, acting as a community megaphone to help bring others into your brand experience through referrals.
 Plus, while they’re evangelizing for your business, they even spend twice as much as an average shopper.

 4. Helps you understand your customers

-The only way to make your customer experience better is if you know what your customers are experiencing.
+Your online brand community will always help you understand your customers.
+The only way to make your customer experience better is if you know what your customers are actually experiencing.

-Creating an online brand community allows your to learn what makes your customers tick, as well as what they do and don’t like about the customer experience.
+Achieving an online brand community allows you to learn what makes your customers tick, as well as what they do and don’t like about the customer experience.
 Armed with all the product reviews, feedback forms, and social engagements, there are lots of ways to find out everything you can do to make every interaction with your brand a delight.

-When Altenew redesigned their website, they wanted to find out how much they had improved the online experience.
 Knowing their community would provide honest evaluations, they emailed their members to get some friendly feedback.
-This helped with the website project at hand, but also gave insight into what members valued.
-Armed with that information, Altenew could improve the complete customer experience for their shoppers.
+This helped give insight into what members valued.
+Armed with that information, Hush could improve the complete customer experience for its shoppers through its products.

 Community members have invested time, effort, or money in your brand.
 That makes them ideal to give feedback, helping you understand what your customers really value about your brand.